Necessary and sufficient conditions for the convergence of the consistent maximal displacement of the branching random walk: Introduction

-Observe that \eqref{eqn:integrability} is strictly weaker than the classical integrability assumption that is \cite[Assumption (1.4)]{Aid13}.
-This stronger assumption is necessary and sufficient to obtain the asymptotic behaviour of multiple quantities associated to the branching random walk, such as the minimal displacement, or the derivative martingale (see \cite{Aid13,Che14}).
-We only need this weaker assumption to prove the following result. \begin{theorem} We assume \eqref{eqn:supercritical}, \eqref{eqn:boundary} and \eqref{eqn:variance} hold.
+Observe that this assumption is weaker than the classical integrability assumptions \cite[Equation (1.4)]{Aid13} for branching random walks.
+These stronger conditions are necessary and sufficient to obtain the regularity of the asymptotic behaviour of many quantities associated to the extremal particles in the branching random walk, such as the minimal displacement $M_n$ \cite{Aid13}, or the derivative martingale \cite{Che14}. \begin{theorem} We assume that \eqref{eqn:supercritical}, \eqref{eqn:boundary} and \eqref{eqn:variance} hold.
 Then \eqref{eqn:integrability} is a necessary and sufficient condition for

 \end{theorem}